viveknathani/vibrain/README.md

 # Vibrain

 Vibrain is a full-stack web application that lets you visualise networks graphs.
 You can create as many graphs as you want.
 Each graph can have any number of nodes, optionally connected by links.
-This web application uses the **MERN**, combined with the library **D3.js**.
+This web application uses the **MERN** stack, combined with the library **D3.js**.

 ## The need